|

 Disclaimer: This page does

-recognize, support or endorse these polities or any
+not formally recognize, support or endorse these

-money making schemes
+polities or any money making schemes they

-they operate.
+operate.

 Hutt River